darryldecode/laravel-starter-kit/readme.md

     - `$User->isSuperUser()`
 - Get User's combined permissions.
 This will include permission acquired from its group and its specific given permissions:
     - `$User->getCombinedPermissions()`
-- Primarily, you can assign, re-assign or revoke permissions on a user using the backend UI.
+- Primarily, you can assign, re-assign or revoke permissions on a user & group using the backend UI.
 But you can also do that programmatically.

 ```
+Assign, Re-assign, revoke permission in a USER:

 $User = App\Components\User\Models\User::find($id);

 // using permission ID